Why is it important to understand Hearthstone’s Pity Timer when buying packs. How to buy multiple Hearthstone packs with gold explained.

 Tracking when the last Hearthstone Epic or Legendary card dropped can help you know if the next one is closer or not.
 For example, if you have already opened 30 packs without any Legendaries, you know for sure that there will be one in the next 10.

 Beware that each set of cards, represented by Hearthstone expansions, has its own Pity Timer.
-So, packs from Voyage to the Sunken City are independent of Alterac Valley’s packs.
+So, packs from Festival of Legends are independent of Castle Nathria packs.
 This is paramount to know because it can help you get the best return for your gold in terms of cards if you apply it correctly.

 Hacks and things you might not know about Hearthstone Card Packs